2001 Santana High School shooting: Reactions

 President George W. Bush offered his condolences "to the teachers and the children whose lives have been turned upside-down right now."
 Bush called the shooting "a disgraceful act of cowardice," adding, "When America teaches our children right from wrong and teaches values that respect life in our country, we'll be better off."
 But, he said, "First things are first.
 And our prayers go out to the families that lost a child today."

 California Governor Gray Davis also said he was "shocked and deeply saddened" by the shooting.
 Davis' wife Sharon is a Santana High School graduate.

+The San Diego Padres wore an "SHS" memorial patch on their jersey sleeves during a spring training game on March 6, 2001.

 The nu metal band Linkin Park, of whom Williams was a fan, were seen as influencing Williams' actions.
 Following the shooting, the band released a statement saying, "Like everyone else, we are extremely saddened by these events and our hearts go out to the families and friends to the victims."
-Williams had written a note to his father prior to the shooting: "I tried so hard, and got so far, but in the end it doesn't really matter,” which was a quote taken from the chorus of the band's 2001 song "In the End."
+Williams had written a note to his father prior to the shooting: "I tried so hard, and got so far, but in the end it doesn't really matter,” which was a quote taken from the chorus of the band's 2000 song "In the End."

 Legacy

 The shooting led to the development of regional active shooter response training called Immediate Action, Rapid Deployment (IARD), which has become routine for any law enforcement agency to enter a critical incident scene, and to find and stop the threat as soon as possible.

-A twentieth anniversary candlelight vigil was hosted on March 5, 2021 by the Santana High School classes of 2001-2004 to honor the victims and families of the victims of the shooting.
+A twentieth anniversary candlelight vigil was hosted on March 5, 2021, by the Santana High School classes of 2001–2004 to honor the victims and families of the victims of the shooting.